Read an important announcement about Bitcoin from Bitcoin.com.

-Each block once made into a block will be verified by nodes on the Bitcoin network.
+Each block once made into a block will be verified by nodes on a Bitcoin network.

 This process is using Proof of Work.
-Proof of Work covers the Bitcoin transactions in a block and is what your Bitcoin ASIC Miner does.
+Proof of Work covers BTC transactions in a block and is what your Bitcoin ASIC Miner does.

 Proof of Work explained: